V-Rajasekar/README/Java/OCJP11/Chapter13-Annotations.md

   - , the metadata includes the rules, properties, or relationships surrounding the actual data.
   - Purpose of the Annotations
      * The purpose of an annotation is to assign metadata attributes to classes, methods, variables, and other Java types.
      *  first rule about annotations: annotations function a lot like interfaces.
 In this example, annotations allow us to mark a class as a ZooAnimal without changing its inheritance structure.
-We couls this using interfacesm but it can be applied only to classes, annotations can be applied to any dcl incl classes, methods, expressions and even other annotations.
+We could this using interfaces but it can be applied only to classes, annotations can be applied to any dcl incl classes, methods, expressions and even other annotations.
         ```java
                 @ZooAnimal public class Lion extends Mammal {}

                 @ZooAnimal public class Peacock extends Bird {}
         ```
      *  second rule about annotations: annotations establish relationships that make it easier to manage data about our application.
-     *  third rule about annotations: an annotation ascribes custom information on the declaration where it is defined.
+     *  third rule about annotations: an annotation describes custom information on the declaration where it is defined.
 This turns out to be a powerful tool, as the same annotation can often be applied to completely unrelated classes or variables.
      *
         ```java
                     @ZooSchedule(hours={"9am","5pm","10pm"}) void feedLions() {